-The new figures show a rise in reported crimes in Ipswich over the previous year, though this is partly attributed to a change in reporting systems and reporting rates for certain crimes.
+The new figures show a rise in some reported crimes including sexual offences and burglary in lpswich over the previous year.
 The trend reflects the national position on recorded crime.

-Ipswich town centre has been awarded the Purple Flag accreditation recognising excellence in the management of the town centre at night.
+Ipswich Town Centre has been awarded the Purple Flag accreditation recognising excellence in the management of the town centre at night.
 Ipswich has been accredited since 2012.
 Entertainment areas that achieve the standard are those that offer a better night out to visitors.